iotdomain/iotdomain-standard/myzone-standard.md

 The payload used with the '\$value' command is the straight information without metadata such as timestamp and signature.

-The \$value publication is the fallback that every publisher *must* publish.
+The \$value publication is the fallback that every publisher *MUST* publish.
 It is intended for interoperability with highly constrained devices or 3rd party software that do not support JSON parsing.
 The payload is therefore the straight value.

 Address:  **\{zone}/\{publisher}/\{node}/\$value/\{type}/\{instance}**